Scu-sen/HiCervix/README.md

 # HiCervix (This paper is under review)
 ####

+This repo contains the original source code of the paper _HiCervix: An Extensive Hierarchical Dataset and Benchmark for Cervical Cytology Classification_.

-We release the largest three-level hierarchical cervical dataset (HiCervix), which can be downloaded from Zenodo (https://zenodo.org/records/xxx).
+In this paper, we release the largest three-level hierarchical cervical dataset (HiCervix), and propose a hierarchical vision transformer-based classification benchmark method (HierSwin).

+### HiCervix Dataset:

+HiCervix includes 40,229 cervical cells and is categorized into 29 annotated classes.
+These classes are organized within a three-level hierarchical tree to capture fine-grained subtype information.

+HiCervix can be downloaded from Zenodo (https://zenodo.org/records/xxx).
 The dataset is splitted into three parts: train, validation, and test, each associated with one csv file to label the hierarchical names as follow:
 |image_name                              |class_name |class_id|level_1|level_2|level_3    |
 |----------------------------------------|-----------|--------|-------|-------|-----------|
 |xxx.jpg|AGC-EMC-NOS|18      |AGC    |AGC-NOS|AGC-EMC-NOS|